kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 and contributors navigate and understand Kubernetes more effectively.
 In addition, reviewing documentation provides unique opportunities for:

-- **Expand your Kubernetes knowledge**: Engage deeply with new features and functionalities by reviewing their documentation.
+- **Expanding your Kubernetes knowledge**: Engage deeply with new features and functionalities by reviewing their documentation.
-- **Improve your technical writing skills**: Develop an eye for detail and clarity in technical writing.
+- **Improving your technical writing skills**: Develop an eye for detail and clarity in technical writing.
-- **Strengthen the Kubernetes community**: Help maintain the high quality of Kubernetes documentation, supporting both new and experienced users.
+- **Strengthening the Kubernetes community**: Help maintain the high quality of Kubernetes documentation, supporting both new and experienced users.
-- **Build your network**: Expanding your professional network, and getting together with contributors from around the globe.
+- **Building your network**: Expanding your professional network, and getting together with contributors from around the globe.

 ## Who are we looking for?